What is residence?

 We look at below:

-Normally you are tax resident (or not tax resident) in the UK for a complete tax year.
-A tax year runs from 6 April in one year and ends on 5 April in the following year – the tax year 2018/19 runs from 6 April 2018 to 5 April 2019.
+Normally, you are tax resident (or not tax resident) in the UK for a complete tax year.
+A tax year runs from 6 April in one year and ends on 5 April in the following year – the tax year 2019/20 runs from 6 April 2019 to 5 April 2020.
 It is possible to be tax resident in both the UK and another country at the same time: this is called dual residence.
 You can be UK resident, even if you are not domiciled in the UK.

 Residence is primarily determined by how much time you spend in the UK in a tax year or a series of tax years.
 The more time you spend in the UK, the more likely you are to be UK resident for tax purposes and subject to UK tax on your income and gains.

-You can find the guidance for the SRT on the GOV.UK website.
+You can find the guidance for the SRT on GOV.UK.